rpoleski/MulensModel/examples/example_16/TO_DO.md

 https://github.com/JohannesBuchner/PyMultiNest/blob/master/pymultinest/run.py

 # TO DO:
- - mutltiple modes:
-    1) loops or other changes in:
-        - self._shift_t_0_in_samples - the same Delta t_0 has to be used in all cases
  - _parse_fitting_parameters_MultiNest() - we need more parameters there
  - make sure different prior settings are consistent
  - XXX